Clinical Specialties at C.A.R.E. Inc.

 Our licensed therapists provide expert care for individuals, children, and families dealing with:

-• Attachment Disorders including RAD, Compromised Attachment, and Attachment Therapy
+Attachment Challenges including RAD, Compromised Attachment, and Attachment Therapy

-• Pediatric & Behavioral Disorders (ADHD, ODD, IED, Separation Anxiety, Conduct Disorders)
+Pediatric & Adolescent Behaviors / Disorders (IED, Separation Anxiety, Conduct Disorders)

 Our treatment approach is relational, trauma-informed, and grounded in trust-building and emotional safety.
 Whether you're navigating childhood trauma, dissociation, grief, or mood instability, we offer compassionate care rooted in professional expertise.